-However, many people who keep a Ganesh in their homes choose to perform the immersion much before this.
-There are no hard and fast rules as to when it's done.
-Rather it's up to personal preference.
-However, the immersions do follow a schedule and are only performed on selected days.
-These are as follows.
+The largest Ganesh statues on display to the public are immersed on Anant Chaturdasi — usually 10 days after the first day of the Ganesh festival— which starts on September 10, 2021.
+Many people who keep a Ganesh in their homes choose to perform the immersion much earlier than this.
+There are no hard and fast rules as to when it's done though; rather it's up to personal preference.
+However, the immersions do follow a schedule and are only performed on odd days after Ganesh Chaturthi:

 Visarjan Locations and Vantage Points

+The processions follow set routes, with details of the major ones outlined here.
 The following places offer the best vantage points across Mumbai:

-- South Mumbai -- JSS Road and Kennedy Bridge Road from Nana Chowk, both leading to Girgaum Chowpatty.
+- South Mumbai: JSS Road and Kennedy Bridge Road from Nana Chowk, both leading to Girgaum Chowpatty

-- Central South Mumbai -- Veer Kotwal Garden in Dadar West, as well as Dr. Ambedkar Road.
+- Central South Mumbai: Veer Kotwal Garden in Dadar West as well as Dr. Ambedkar Road

-- Juhu -- The roads along the beach near Palm Grove hotel.
+- Juhu: The roads along the beach near Palm Grove hotel

-- Powai -- Adi Shankaracharya Marg.
+- Powai: Adi Shankaracharya Marg

 Mumbai Police has divided the routes into three separate parts – a route for immersion processions, a route for the public who is returning from immersion points, and regular traffic routes.
-Detailed maps with diversions and updates are available on Twitter @MumbaiPolice.
+Detailed maps with diversions and updates are available from @MumbaiPolice on Twitter before the event.

 Mumbai Ganesh Visarjan Tips

 The large Ganesh statues take a long time to reach the ocean and be immersed.
-The slow moving processions commonly start out mid morning and go throughout the night, with the statue only being placed in the water early the next morning.
+The slow moving processions commonly start out mid morning and go throughout the night, with the statues only being placed in the water early the next morning.